josephlett/bigquery-utils/README.md

 # BigQuery Utils

+Welcome to joseph's custom BigQuery commands created to experiment and potentailly create inovative convenient easy to use utilities.
 BigQuery is a serverless, highly-scalable, and cost-effective cloud data warehouse with an in-memory BI Engine and machine learning built in.
 This repository provides useful utilities to assist you in migration and usage of